-A. If you return a signed and dated proxy card or otherwise vote without marking voting selections, your shares will be voted, as applicable, "For" the election of the nominees for director as described in Proposal No. 1 and "For" the ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022, as described in Proposal No. 2.
+A. If you return a signed and dated proxy card or otherwise vote without marking voting selections, your shares will be voted, as applicable, "For" the election of the nominees for director as described in Proposal No. 1, "For" the ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023, as described in Proposal No. 2, and "For" the approval of an amendment to our Restated Certificate of Incorporation to reflect new Delaware law provisions regarding officer exculpation, as described in Proposal No. 3.
 If any other matter is properly presented at the Annual Meeting, the persons named in the accompanying proxy intend to vote your shares in accordance with their judgment on the matter.